0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ## Capturing a Thought

-Albeit largely a topic for science fiction (or Neuralink) for humans, to rewrite a computers memory is a trivial task.
-If we can locate a value we are interested in within the computers memory, we can simply put a new value in its place.
+Albeit largely a topic for science fiction (or Neuralink) for humans, to rewrite a computer's memory is a trivial task.
+If we can locate a value we are interested in within the computer's memory, we can simply put a new value in its place.

 #### First, run Snes9x: